 One may wonder which license to apply in this case, because Creative Commons licenses are not recommended for source code5 and applying software licenses to PDFs or images can lead to confusion or nuisance.6

-One solution is to make such a work simultaneously available under two licenses, at the choice of the recipient: Either under a specified software license, or under a Creative Commons license7.
-This is called dual-licensing and makes it easier to reuse both the rendered document as well as the code.
+One solution is to make such a work simultaneously available under two (or more) licenses, at the choice of the recipient: Either under a specified software license, or under a Creative Commons license7.
+This is called multi-licensing and makes it easier to reuse both the rendered document as well as the code.
 For example, one could write:

 The Quarto files in this project are made available under CC0 1.0 or (at your option) under the terms of the Apache Software License 2.0.